-2.3.
-Soil Analysis
+2.4.
+Soil analysis

-Soil texture was mechanical analyzed as described by Piper [20].
-Field capacity was determined using the method of Klute [21].
+Soil texture was mechanical analyzed as described by Piper [22].
+Field capacity was determined using the method of Klute [23].
 Water saturation capacity of the studied soil samples, soil pH, total calcium carbonate, organic matter content, total soluble salts according to Jackson [19].
-Available phosphorus and available Potassium was extracted and measured [19].
-Total nitrogen in soil was determined using micro Kjeldahl method [22].
+Available phosphorus and potassium was extracted and measured [19].
+Total nitrogen in soil was determined using micro Kjeldahl method [24].

-2.4.
-Plant Tissue Analysis
+2.5.
+Plant tissue analysis

-- Dried plant samples were accurately weighed and placed in a beaker for subsequent digestion. - 138 The wet ashing method using a mixture of sulphuric acid and hydrogen peroxide was - followed [22].
+The wet ashing method using a mixture of sulphuric acid and hydrogen peroxide was followed [24].
 Total nitrogen in the plant was determined using micro Kjeldahl method.
-Total - 140 phosphorus in plant was determined spectrometrically using the colorstannous - phosphomolybdic acid method in a sulphuric acid system.
-Total potassium in the plant was - determined by the flame photometer method [19].
+Total phosphorus in plant was determined spectrometrically using the colorstannous